uthapa82/PythonEveryday/README.md

 # PythonEveryday
+A Python coding repository.
-* Writing code every single day
+* Committing to writing Python code every day
-* New topics, old topics refreshers
-* Good python conventions
+* Exploring new topics and revisiting core concepts
+* Focusing on clean, Pythonic code and best practices